Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Introduction

 \section{Introduction}

-A very current issue in many fields is better understanding the interactions between dependent dynamic phenomena.
+A very current issue in many fields is the need for a better understanding of the interactions between dependent dynamic phenomena.
 For example, in medicine, this may involve the dynamics of a patient's tumors in oncology and the effects of anti-cancer treatments administered to the patient.
 Another example in plant science is the dynamics of plant development in a plot and the spread of an epidemic disease or pests in that plot.
-The phenomena considered are often complex, both in terms of their modes of interaction and their temporal and spatial dynamics.
-Moreover, these phenomena are often observed in populations of heterogeneous or structured individuals, such as patients or plants.
+The considered phenomena are often complex, both in terms of their modes of interaction and their temporal and spatial dynamics.
+Moreover, these phenomena are frequently observed in populations of heterogeneous or structured individuals, such as patients or plants.